-- The occurrence of a new mole in an adult over the age of 50 is unusual; if it occurs, see your doctor for evaluation.
+- The occurrence of a new mole in an adult over the age of 50 is unusual; if it occurs, see your medical professional for evaluation.

-- People with multiple moles and unusual (atypical) moles should be examined by a dermatologist every 4–12 months, depending on their past history and family history.
+- People with multiple moles and unusual (atypical) moles should be examined by a dermatologist every 4-12 months, depending on their personal history and family history.

 Bolognia J, Schaffer JV, Cerroni L. Dermatology.
 4th ed.
 Philadelphia, PA: Elsevier; 2018.

 James WD, Elston D, Treat JR, Rosenbach MA.
 Andrew’s Diseases of the Skin.
 13th ed.
 Philadelphia, PA: Elsevier; 2019.

 Kang S, Amagai M, Bruckner AL, et al. Fitzpatrick’s Dermatology.
 9th ed.
 New York, NY: McGraw-Hill Education; 2019.